 On a long flight, you’d be lucky to stay hydrated with the small water bottles and recycled air-conditioning.
 This can often lead to a headache and dry mouth when you finally arrive at your destination.

-It is well established among dental professionals that your saliva and water can help wash away food residue hidden on your teeth.
-If you have a lack of both these elements, you’re left with a dry mouth and a bacteria breeding ground.
+It is well established among dental professionals that your saliva and water can help wash away food particles hidden on your teeth.
+If you lack both these elements, you’re left with a dry mouth and a bacteria breeding ground.

 What can you do?